perlesik/metin2-okey/README.md

 # Hey stranger
-This project is small tool for metin2 system called okey cards.
+This project is a small tool for metin2 system called okey cards.